It’s crazy to think that this time last year we still had no real idea of how the COVID pandemic was going to affect us all.

 Back in February 2020, we as a company started to think about what we should be doing to prepare ourselves if London went into lockdown.
 Little did we know then, that 12 months later, we would still be in the throes of this awful worldwide pandemic.

 But we haven’t forgotten that these are still really tough times for many people.
-And everyone has their own challenges to deal with outside of work, at home and in their daily lives.
+And everyone has their own challenges to deal with outside of work, at home and in their daily lives, pandemic or not.

 One area we’ve focussed on more this year is how to get everyone at Zaizi — and their families — to just down tools and take it easy.
 Most weeks we have an activity that breaks up the norm and injects a bit of fun.
 We hire experts to help us run some of these events.
 Just in the last few weeks, we’ve had: